hallofdreams/hallofdreams.github.io/_posts/2024-01-12-trackmania-1.md

 Winning CotD means that you have mastered multiple aspects of the game.
 But we want to go quite a bit further than that.

-Our goal is to create a program that can, without , win the qualifier and every individual round of Division 1 of Trackmania's Cup of the Day.
+Our goal is to create a program that can, with no prior experience on the map, win the qualifier and every individual round of Division 1 of Trackmania's Cup of the Day.

 ## The Motive